CedarvilleCS/CedarLogic/README.md

-# CedarLogic
+# About CedarLogic
-## About
 CedarLogic is a digital logic simulator often used in university classroom instruction.
-It includes all the basic gates, buses, JK and D flip flops, muxes, decoders, and a Z80 processor.
+It includes all the basic gates, buses, JK and D flip flops, muxes, decoders, and a [Z80 micro-processor](https://en.wikipedia.org/wiki/Zilog_Z80).
 At [Cedarville University](https://www.cedarville.edu/) it has been used by Computer Architecture 1 students to build and simulate a full [mano-machine](https://en.wikipedia.org/wiki/Mano_machine).

 It has recently been open sourced and is being actively maintained by @joe-sonrichard.
 Please feel free to contribute tickets and pull requests.